-I’m handing the blog over today to my wonderful and ever so helpful assistant Sam.
-Sam is mum to 2 boys, 9 and 13.
+This post was written by Sam who is mum to 2 boys, 9 and 13.
 She was telling me about her boys bedtime routine and I knew that many of you would enjoy hearing it and perhaps pick up some tips too.

 Like most parents would agree, life has not always been easy raising children and I have dealt with ups, downs and challenges along the way.
 But for me, the most important part of my child’s day is a good night sleep.
+Reading through some research journals I realised the importance of his daily sleep and the consistency of it.
 If he hasn’t had a good night sleep, he is usually tired, grumpy and sluggish the next day.
 So here I share my tips that have helped us set an Evening routine that has helped him settle each night for a peaceful sleep.
 Waking up refreshed and ready for a new day!
 Please note, I am not a professional and encourage anyone wanting help to seek professional advice.

 1. A Healthy dinner

 When they were younger, my youngest was fussy with his vegetables.
-So I purchased a chopper chef and would finely chop 5 or more vegetables so small and mix it through a spaghetti bowl mince and sauce and they wouldn’t even know that it was full of vegetables.
+So I would finely chop vegetables so small and mix it through a spaghetti bowl mince and sauce and they wouldn’t even know that it was full of vegetables.
 Still, a family favourite and now they know whats in it!

 Although at times we’ll make homemade pizzas or something a little fun on a weekend that allows the kids to get creative in the kitchen with us.